-Birth and growth of the Geology Group
+Birth and Growth of the Geology Group

 In the fall of 2011, we moved our base to the Jefferson Land Trust, which has a more obvious connection to the land.
 In addition, they provided 501c3 status, accounting and tax reporting, and liability insurance.
-It was a good move: we now have a symbiotic relationship through which they gained more educational outreach and community involvement.
-Initially, we drew 50-75 people for 3-4 lectures and a field trip or two in the summer.
+It was a good move: we now have a symbiotic relationship through which they expanded their educational outreach and community involvement.
+Initially, we drew 50-75 people for 3-4 lectures a year and a field trip or two in the summer.
 For years we met at the Quimper Unitarian Universalist Foundation (QUUF), which has a great presentation venue.
-With seating of 175, we never tested its capacity until Greg Greene gave a talk on the Geology and Ecology of the Salish Sea and we drew a standing room audience of about 200.
+With seating of 175, we never tested its capacity until Gary Greene gave a talk on the Geology and Ecology of the Salish Sea and we drew a standing room audience of about 200.
 Changes in the rental policies of QUUF forced us to look elsewhere, so in 2018 we moved to the First Baptist Church of Port Townsend.
 With the invaluable help of Pastor Skip Cadorette, we hosted a wide variety of talks in a comfortable but smaller venue; however, our increasing exposure and popularity in the community led to several “sold out” events.
 Turning interested citizens away from events is never a good thing, so we’ve searched again and we hope we’ve found a larger, comfortable venue for this coming year (and beyond).